musdotdigital/ml-executor/report.md

     - **More security checks** - Implemented more security checks for the Dockerfile.
 This includes checking for more commands that may be harmful to the system.
 This requires more reading and understanding.

     - **Clean up Docker mode** - Docker in Docker approach introduces a bit more complexity, and forced me to define root host directory path to allow permissioned mounting of volumes.
-I would like to tidy up this approach and find a way to avoid having to configure an `.env` variable.
+I would like to tidy up this approach and find a way to avoid having to configure an `.env` variable if possible.
 Promising resources I may continue reading include [1]('https://github.com/kevana/ui-for-docker/tree/master') and [2]('https://www.reddit.com/r/docker/comments/5qdhq7/spawning_containers_from_within_a_container/').

     - **Implement Remote mode** - This would include uses of Kubernetes, a better way of orchestrating our containers and perhaps bypass the issues found of the 'Docker In Docker' approach in Docker Mode.